Epsilon Aquarii

-Epsilon Aquarii, Latinized from ε Aquarii, is a single star in the equatorial zodiac constellation of Aquarius, located near the western constellation border with Capricornus.
+Epsilon Aquarii is a binary star system in the equatorial zodiac constellation of Aquarius, located near the western constellation border with Capricornus.
+Its identifier is a Bayer designation that is Latinized from ε Aquarii, and abbreviated Eps Aqr or ε Aqr, respectively.
 It has the proper name Albali /ælˈbeɪli/, now formally recognized by the IAU.
-This is a white-hued star that is visible to the naked eye with an apparent visual magnitude of 3.77.
-Based upon parallax measurements taken during the Hipparcos mission, it is located at a distance of approximately 244 ly from the Sun with an absolute magnitude of −0.46.
-The star is drifting closer with a radial velocity of −15 km/s.
+This system is visible to the naked eye as a point of light with an apparent visual magnitude of 3.77, and has an absolute magnitude of −0.46.
+Based upon parallax measurements taken by the Gaia spacecraft, it is located at a distance of approximately 244 ly from Earth.
+The star is drifting closer with a radial velocity of −20 km/s.

+Properties

-This object is an A-type main-sequence star with a stellar classification of A1 V. It is an estimated 388 million years old with a high rate of spin, showing a projected rotational velocity of around 118 km/s.
+The primary member has a stellar classification of A1 V, indicating it is an A-type main-sequence star.
+However, isochrone fitting suggests this star has recently evolved away from the main sequence and is now a subgiant star.
+It is estimated to be 388 million years old with a high rate of spin, showing a projected rotational velocity of around 118 km/s.
 The elemental abundances in the stellar atmosphere are close to solar, with pronounced underabundances of aluminium and strontium.
-The star has three times the mass of the Sun and about 2.5 times the Sun's radius.
-It is radiating 138 times the luminosity of the Sun from its photosphere at an effective temperature of 9,622 K.
+The star has three times the mass of the Sun and about 4.2 times the Sun's radius.
+It is radiating 161 times the luminosity of the Sun from its photosphere at an effective temperature of 9,622 K.

+The binary nature of this system was discovered in 2023 based on observations from the European Southern Observatory.
+The secondary component is a K-type main-sequence star with 0.6 times the mass and 0.57 times the radius of the Sun.
+Located at a projected separation of 26 milliarcseconds from the primary, this translates to a physical separation of 1.7 astronomical units.
+Albali A and B complete an orbit around their center of mass each 1.2 years.